rivak7/STABLE/README.md

 # STABLE: SubTropical Atmospheric ridge and BLocking Events

+The tracking outputs are available at <https://orca.atmos.washington.edu/~bkerns/rishabh/blocking_climatology/tracking/>.
+The most recent run in `/Output_data/` uses the same `namelist_input.txt` input parameters as provided in this repo.

 (STABLE has been renamed from a previous version, from BLOCS)

 An open-source and user-friendly Python algorithm for detecting and tracking atmospheric blockings and subtropical ridge obstruction events.